EngAbdelrhman0/arduino-safe-system/README.md

 - Set up a custom username and password on first use
 - Password input is hidden with asterisks `*`
+- `#` is used to confirm (Enter)
 - Lock/unlock the safe using a servo motor
 - Display status and prompts on a 16x2 I2C LCD screen
 - Audio feedback with a buzzer:
   - Successful login
   - Incorrect password
   - System lock warnings
-- System lockout after 3 failed attempts, with lock time doubling each time
+- System lockout after 3 failed attempts (lock time increases progressively)
 - Support for:
   - Clear input with `*`
   - Delete last character with `D`
   - Close safe with `C`

 ## Circuit Details and Connections